vsrinivas/fuchsia/docs/contributing.md

 app, etc, is affected by the change.
 The style here is somewhat informal.
 Look at past changes to get a feel for how these are used.

-* Magenta should be buildable for all major targets (x86-64, arm64) at every change.  ./scripts/build-all-magenta can help with this.
+* Zircon should be buildable for all major targets (x86-64, arm64) at every change.  ./scripts/build-all-zircon can help with this.

 * Avoid breaking the unit tests.
-Boot Magenta and run "runtests" to verify that they're all passing.
+Boot Zircon and run "runtests" to verify that they're all passing.

 * The #fuchsia channel on the freenode irc network is a good place to ask